 Applications may be submitted in person or by email.
 Please submit the complete application packet to:

 - Email: Email your application packet to MaxieCollierScholarsProgram@coppin.edu

-- In Person: Drop your application off in room 522 of the Health and Human Services Building (HHSB)
+- In Person: Drop your application off in the Health and Human Services Building (HHSB) Room 522.

 Faculty and Staff

-Please don't hesitate to reach out with questions.
+Please reach out with questions.
 Your future starts now!